Research Interests

 In 2017 and 2018, we focused on the neighborhoods of Beverly and Morgan Park on the Southwest Side of Chicago.
 Check out local coverage of the project in the Villager, the Beverly Area Planning Association's monthly publication!
 Academic publications and presentations resulting from this work can be found below.

-In 2020, we received a Collaborative Research award from the National Science Foundation to continue our fieldwork in two additional Chicago field sites in the coming years.
-Beginning in 2021 and 2022, we will be expanding our focus to the neighborhoods of Jefferson Park/Edison Park and Bronzeville.
-Stay tuned for more details!
+In 2020, we received a Collaborative Research award from the National Science Foundation to continue our fieldwork in two additional Chicago field sites.
+The Northwestern team is currently interviewing Chicagoans from Jefferson Park/Edison Park, and the U Chicago team is interviewing Chicagoans from Bronzeville.

 Learn more at the project website, check us out on Facebook.